Oldest living World War 2 veteran turns 111 today!

-AUSTIN - Prepare the cake and grab the balloons, the world's oldest living World War 2 veteran reached another milestone Thursday joined by family and friends.
+AUSTIN - Prepare the cake and grab the balloons, the world's oldest living World War II veteran reached another milestone Thursday joined by family and friends.

 Richard Overton turned 111 on May 11.